dineshgowda24/blog/content/posts/demystifying-database-transcations/index.md

 ##### Multi Version Concurrency Control(MVCC)

-Postgres uses MVCC(Multi-Version Concurrency Control) to implement repeatable read isolation levels.
+Postgres uses MVCC[^2](Multi-Version Concurrency Control) to implement repeatable read isolation levels.
 MVCC creates a new version, i.e., a snapshot of a row when it is updated.
 The old version is retained and is visible to transactions that started before the update.
 The new version is visible to transactions that initiate after the update.

 ##### Detecting Lost Updates